-Today (6th June) we reached the end of Orca Watch Online 20201, with a final round up of the sightings, a final chat with our correspondents on the ground, and a look back at what we have seen and learnt during the week.
+On 6th June we reached the end of Orca Watch Online 2021, with a final round up of the sightings, a final chat with our correspondents on the ground, and a look back at what we have seen and learnt during the week.
 We then looked forward to the rest of the Sea Watch year, including our next event, National Whale and Dolphin week.

 Next year we hope once more to get together in person for Orca Watch 2022, back at our base at John o’Groats, with watches all over the Caithness and North Sutherland area, and on Orkney and Shetland.
 So save the dates – 28th May – 5th June.

-Then, each night from Monday 31st May, we have hosted an evening Orca Watch Live session during which, among other things, we look at any sightings that have been submitted, hear from our partners ‘on the ground’, and generally discuss what has been happening, as well as answering your questions about the week and our work.
+Then, each night from Monday 31st May, we hosted an evening Orca Watch Live session during which, among other things, we looked at any sightings that were submitted, heard from our partners ‘on the ground’, and generally discussed what had been happening, as well as answering your questions about the week and our work.

 All these free evening sessions are available to catch-up with on YouTube, on our Sea Watch Foundation channel.